TomasBoda/agent-lang/thesis.md

   }
 }
 ```
 The top-level unit (root node) is the program itself.
 It has a body, which is an array of statements (declarations).
-In our program, the only statement is the one agent declaration with identifier `person`.
-The agent declaration also has a body, which is an array of property declarations.
+In our example program, the only statement is an agent declaration with identifier `person`.
+This agent declaration also has a body, which is an array of property declarations.
 The first property declaration has a value of a numeric literal, whereas the second property declaration has a value of a boolean literal.
 Each node also has the `position` property holding the line number and character of the corresponding node in the source code, which is useful for providing the user a detailed description of potential errors.
 This above AST is a real example of the AgentLang parser's output, which is then passed to the runtime module for real-time AST evaluation.

-#### 3.1.4 Runtime
+#### 4.1.4 Runtime
 The runtime module is responsible for traversing the input AST, evaluating it in real-time and producing the program's output.
 This technique is however specific to interpreters only.
-Interpreters depend on the implementation language, in this case TypeScript, that only recognizes the intentions of the AgentLang program and performs calculations of the AgentLang's program using its own data types, structures and mechanisms, whereas compilers transform the AST into machine instructions directly executable by the target CPU architecture.
+Interpreters depend on the implementation language, in this case TypeScript, that merely recognizes the intentions of the AgentLang program and performs calculations of the AgentLang's program using its own data types, structures and mechanisms, whereas compilers transform the AST into machine instructions directly executable by the target CPU architecture.
 Therefore interpreters are in most cases slower than compilers.

-AgentLang's runtime module uses an abstract interface called `RuntimeValue` across all its functionality, which represents a real value calculated from the AST.
+AgentLang's runtime module uses an abstract interface called `RuntimeValue` across all its functions, which represents a real value calculated from the AST.
 For instance, binary expressions contain many operands, operators and nested or parenthesised expressions.
 However, these binary expressions are only defined in the context of AST.
-When a binary expression in an AST is being evaluated by the runtime module, it is traversed, calculated and its result is a single instance of the `RuntimeValue` interface holding the resulting numeric value.
+When a binary expression in an AST is being evaluated by the runtime module, it is traversed using depth-first search, calculated and its result is a single instance of the `RuntimeValue` interface holding the resulting value (numeric value in case of binary expressions).

-The output of the runtime module is an object based on the `RuntimeOutput` interface, defined as follows.
+As mentioned earlier, the input of the runtime module is the AST structure.
+However, its output is an object based on the `RuntimeOutput` interface, defined as follows.
 ```ts
 export interface RuntimeOutput extends RuntimeValue {
     type: ValueType.Output;